makerfactoryio/docs/docs/development-boards/sensorio/schematics.md

 * A user-programmable button **(S1)**, wired to PC_13:
 <img src="/images/sensorio/user-button.png" class="img-center" width="35%" >

-The example below shows how configure the button to trigger an interrupt:
+The example below shows how configure the button to trigger an interrupt on press:

 ??? example "mbed example: button interrupt"
 	```C++